Company logo | Codica

 • The diversity of packages can put users off their stride.

-• You may find appealing the idea of offering a great number of packages to suit every possible business need.
+• You may consider offering many packages to suit every possible business need.
 However, you cannot be everything for everyone.

 You may also like: SaaS Security Guide: How to Protect Your Product and User Data

-An example of this SaaS pricing model is Hubspot, a platform for marketing, sales, and customer service.
-Below you can see different packages that Hubspot provides:
+Speaking of examples, a platform for marketing, sales, and customer service called Hubspot utilizes this SaaS pricing model.
+Below, you can see the different packages that Hubspot provides:

 It is one of the simplest SaaS pricing models.
 The cost of the solution depends on the amount of storage space required.

-You can follow the lead of such leading SaaS companies as Google or Dropbox and offer a small amount of storage for free.
+You can follow the lead of popular SaaS companies like Google or Dropbox and offer a small amount of storage for free.
 As soon as customers hit their limit, they can choose a paid package.
-It is a great sales pitch since you allow them to get to know your product first.
+This is a great sales pitch since you allow them to get to know your product first.

 Pros

-• Customers often find this model the fairest and the most transparent one among all other SaaS pricing strategies.
-It is because the price they have to pay for cloud development services is directly proportional to the storage space they need.
+• Customers often find this model the fairest and most transparent among all other SaaS pricing strategies.
+This is because the price they pay for cloud development services is directly proportional to the storage space they need.

-• This revenue model is flexible enough to be easily adapted to fluctuations occurring in your customers’ business.
+• This software pricing model is flexible enough to adapt quickly to your customers’ business fluctuations.

 Cons

-• When it comes to predicting your revenue, it is one of the challenging SaaS pricing strategies.
+• Predicting revenue is one of the challenges in SaaS pricing strategies.
 Your revenue depends solely on customers’ usage of your SaaS product and cannot be measured accurately.

 • If you provide customers with enough free storage, they may never see the necessity to pay for a more expensive package.